geeksam/flaker/README.md

 1. The total time it takes for RSpec to run using the `--bisect` flag is approximately **2 orders of magnitude** longer than the time it takes to run the entire test suite once.
-2. When it does finally finish, RSpec reports that it unable to remove any tests from the set it was given.  _(Note the "Reduced [...] from 9 to 9" in its output.)_
+2. When it does finally finish, RSpec reports that it was unable to remove any tests from the set it was given.  _(Note the "Reduced [...] from 9 to 9" in its output.)_